lmondada/dphil-thesis/content/03_compiler/04_limitations.md

 Up to 3 qubits, T-depth optimal circuits can be found using exhaustive brute force search first proposed in @Amy2013 and improved in @Gheorghiu2022.
+Aymptotic bounds on the number of T gates required for general unitary synthesis was recently given in @Gosset2024.

 To scale to 4 qubits and handle gate sets with continuous parameters, required for non-fault tolerant circuits, an A* search with smart pruning heuristics was proposed in @Davis2020.